fyfirman/eko-docs/src/content/docs/getting-started/quickstart.md

 main().catch(console.error);
 ```

-When you run this code, Eko will:

-1. Parse the natural language description
-2. Generate a workflow using appropriate tools (execute_command for 'ls' and file operations)
-3. Save the workflow structure for inspection
-4. Execute the workflow to perform the actual task

-### 3. Understanding the Generated Workflow

-When you inspect `workflow.json`, you'll see a DAG (Directed Acyclic Graph) structure:
+When you inspect `workflow.json`, you'll see how Eko has broken down your task:

 ```json
 {